IntellureIntellure

 Is it safe to scan unknown QR codes?

 The tool itself is safe and doesn't execute anything.
-However, once you scan a code and see the result (usually a URL), be cautious before clicking — use the same judgment you'd use for any link.
-Hover over links to see where they point before opening them.
+However, once you scan a code and see the result (usually a URL), be cautious before clicking.
+Use the same judgment you'd use for any link, and hover over links to see where they point before opening them.

 Ready to Scan?

-If you need to generate QR codes instead of scanning them, check out our QR Code Generator — equally fast, equally private.
+If you need to generate QR codes instead of scanning them, check out our QR Code Generator, which is equally fast and equally private.

 Intellure Team